Chief engineer: Designed courses for potential chief engineers

 Courses for potential Chief Engineers are designed by experienced engineers who had spent years in the field of engineering already, "To determine the topics that should be included in the certificate, the team undertook an analysis of existing company training materials that were being used for training their senior level project and systems engineers."

 A similar training program for potential Chief Engineers, the Certified Chief Engineer (CCE) Training is also being developed by the National Association of Hotel & Lodging Engineers.
 The development process of CCE includes gathering the input of various hotel management companies and industry professions.
 CCE program is designed to provide a curriculum exclusively for hotel engineers and maintenance professionals.

 Notable representatives

-George Hairston: A US Coast Guard Licensed Chief Engineer, who graduated from State University of New York Maritime College.
-Hairston had sailed on a United States Naval Ship spearhead.
+Oscar Kjellberg, a Swedish chief engineer who later became an inventor.

+Joseph Bell, a British chief engineer who served as first chief engineer of Olympic, and subsequently RMS Titanic; he died in Titanic's sinking.

 Patrick K. Brown: A US Coast Guard Licensed Chief Engineer, who was associated with discharging waste oil directly overboard.
 As a result, Chief Engineer Brown faced up to five years of prison time, a potential fine, and a term of probation up to five years.

 Tim Olsen: An U.S Coast Guard Licensed Chief Engineer, who sailed on NOAA Ship Nancy Foster, an oceanographic research vessel that became the first U.S. Government ship to visit Cuba since the reestablishment of diplomatic relations.